 GLOW RED for World AIDS Day

-GLOW RED for World AIDS Day wants to shine a light on the impact of HIV-related stigma.
+This World AIDS Day, GLOW RED, and shine a light on the impact of HIV-related stigma.

 Our aim is to eliminate HIV-related stigma by 2030.